dhis2-metadata/IDS_MPOX/docs/ids_mpox-installation.md

 The **metadata reference** and **metadata json** files provide technical details on package version and content.
 While not always necessary, it can often required to make certain modifications to the metadata file before importing it into DHIS2.

+## Selection of required component

+### IDS-MPOX Surveillance Aggregate Package

+The package contains:
+- 1 weekly data set
+- 6 data elements
+- 11 indicators
+- 1 dashboard

+It can be installed as a standalone package.
+The output data can be accessed on the dashboard that is included or integrated in other dashboards and reporting tools.

+### IDS-MPOX Surveillance Dashboard package